-We have come to the annual fundraiser for Temple Beth Shalom, the synagogue of Steven’s brother Sam, where both brothers will perform in a concert held in a fine art museum.
+We have come to the annual fundraiser for Temple Beth Shalom, the synagogue of my brother-in-law and where both brothers will perform in a concert held in a fine art museum.

 When he performs Gershwin’s Porgy and Bess, he is praised for his versatility, and with his wide range—from tenor to baritone—his voice projects a strong resonance and a clear, ringing tone.
 It is clear to me why he is admired for his stage presence, musicality, and the impressive numbers that he masters.
 His voice deep, triumphant from his standing ovation,when the formal concert comes to an end, the audience crowds around the stage, demanding more.

 He pleases them with an encore from Porgy and Bess.

 so hush little baby don’t you cry…”

 His liquid voice captures the hearts of everyone present.
 He is the highlight of the concert—and his voice has no equal.

 He travels with me because he understands geographical variety stimulates and nourishes my soul.
 Before we go home, I yearn for a sun-kissed shoreline.
 We will be celebrating our wedding anniversary in a few days, and, wanting old and cosmopolitan, we fly to Puerto Rico.
 There is a slower pace of life, where nature lovers like us can soak up centuries of cultural legacies.

 Besides the magnificent Spanish Colonial architecture and picturesque plazas, it’s blessed with a tropical rainforest, El Yunque.
 The sounds of El Yunque comes from an occasional wild parrot.
 It is quiet, serene, cool, with a variety of plants and trees that have managed to grow along a pristine hiking trail.
 A mist of fog surrounds its highest point with a waterfall cascading at the bottom.
 Its beauty is overwhelming.